-Your sales funnel acts as the roadmap for the customer journey, beginning in those early days when they were just a lead to when they made their first purchase to today when they’re a repeat buyer.
-As useful as a sales funnel is, it becomes far less so when customers are allowed to slip through the cracks.
+Your funnel acts as the roadmap for the customer journey, beginning in those early days when they were just a lead to when they made their first purchase to today when they’re a repeat buyer.
+As useful as a funnel is, it becomes far less so when customers are allowed to slip through the cracks.

 5. Improves Efficiency, Performance, and Productivity

 Your sales teams do the best they can, but at the end of the day, they’re human.
 They can only work on time consuming manual data entry tasks for so long before they’re exhausted and thus not as efficient.
 With sales automation tools, it’s possible to enhance the efficiency and performance of your often-overworked sales teams by automating and streamlining administrative tasks, among others.

 As we said before, in automating your sales, it’s like adding new sales agents to your team without hiring anyone.
 The automation sales stack can step up and make a sales agent’s job easier, freeing up their schedule from routine, time consuming manual tasks to focus on lead generation, pursuing new leads, or filtering the ones they’ve already got.
 Overall, you end up with more productive sales teams that are quick at closing deals and a better sales performance than ever.